vidhya-21-12/Spring-Sample-TaskList-RestApi/README.md

  Create a MySQL database with the name springbootdb and add the credentials to /resources/application.properties.

+ ## API and Url:

- Run the project through the IDE and head out to localhost:8080
+ Run the project through the IDE and head out to http://localhost:8080 Find the end in NameSpaceConstant Folder.

 ## Postman Collections: